Coach Athletes to Outrun Blisters

 Foot powder can help by absorbing moisture, but it also can clump and create friction.
 So this requires trial and error to determine the right amount for each person.

 One trick is to keep blister cushions on hand during training and competition.
 When an athlete feels the telltale signs – tender, hot, maybe itching skin -- apply a specialist blister bandage such as Compeed, which is waterproof and sweatproof.
 This could out and out prevent a blister from forming, or at least stop one from worsening.

-If, despite their best efforts, an athlete still gets a blister, proper treatment and protection is the key to a quick recovery.
+If, despite their best efforts, an athlete still gets a blister, follow these tips below to help heal the blister:

 Clean the area immediately if possible.
 The best course of action is to keep the blister from tearing, so the skin underneath can heal on its own.
 Therefore, eliminating or reducing the source of friction is necessary.
 A Compeed Advanced Blister Care bandage will help by providing deep cushioning, reducing pressure and creating a moist environment, thus optimizing the time for the blister to heal under this protective second skin.

 Just say no